 The plays were classified according to the different reservoir and source rocks, and the type of hydrocarbon.
 The spatial definition for each play is related to the source rock distribution, the known hydrocarbon discoveries and the possible migration pathways in the various areas of the External Hellenides and Albanides.
 The play type extension was defined using the facies distribution maps of source rocks, reservoirs and seals, using the proved and inferred extension for each element.
 Thus the resulting maps tend to be quite conservative in terms of predictability.

-This report provides a review of the main hydrocarbon potentials in the Albania and Western Greece areas through the analysis of the basin evolution, source rock characteristics and distribution, main plays definitions, petroleum systems characterisation and paleogeography domain extension.
+This report provides a review of the main hydrocarbon potentials in the Albania, Western Greece and Crete areas through the analysis of the basin evolution, source rock characteristics and distribution, main plays definitions, petroleum systems characterisation and paleogeography domain extension.

 ALBANIA, WESTERN GREECE & CRETE